Bandai Namco Holdings: History

-Bandai Namco acquired D3 Inc., the parent company of D3 Publisher, on March 18, 2009, after first acquiring a 95% stake in the company.
+Namco Bandai acquired D3 Inc., the parent company of D3 Publisher, on March 18, 2009, after first acquiring a 95% stake in the company.
 In August 2013, Bandai Namco opened a studio in Vancouver, broadening its reach for western demographics.

-In October 2019, Bandai Namco Holdings announced plans to acquire Sotsu, a move which will grant the company rights to the entire Gundam franchise, which the company already holds part of due to owning the studio Sunrise and due to Bandai being one of the producers of the series.
+In October 2019, Bandai Namco Holdings announced plans to acquire Sotsu, a move which would grant the company rights to the entire Gundam franchise, which the company already holds part of due to owning the studio Sunrise, which is also one of the producers of the series.

-The company acquired minority stake in Limbic Entertainment in February 2021.
+The company acquired minority stake in German video game developer Limbic Entertainment in February 2021.
+It gained a majority stake in October 2022.

-The company unveiled a new logo and a new mission statement in September 2021 which will be implemented starting in April 1, 2022, to commemorate the 72nd anniversary of the founding as Bandai five years before the founding of Namco.
-The company's updated purpose was "the idea of connecting and working together to create things", and plans to work with fans of their games through communication to help plan how the company will go forward.
+The company unveiled a new logo and a new mission statement in September 2021 which would be implemented starting on April 1, 2022, to commemorate the 72nd anniversary of the founding as Bandai five years before the founding of Namco.
+The company's updated purpose was "the idea of connecting and working together to create things", and plans to work with fans of their games through communication to help plan how the company would go forward.
 As part of that, the new logo is based on a fukidashi, a speech bubble that represents both the worldwide influence of Japanese manga as well as their efforts to be communicative with players.
 On February 8, 2022, the company changed the color of their new logo from magenta to rose red.

 In July 2022, Bandai Namco confirmed that an unspecified party hacked the company, gaining unauthorized access to internal systems to multiple groups in Asia outside Japan.

+On August 23, 2024, the company entered into a major alliance with Toho which led to said company taking a minority stake in BNHD.

+On 24, July 2025, Sony bought a 2.5% stake in Bandai Namco for a price of $464 million.